Course Content and Outcome Guide for FP 280A

 PCC Fire Protection Department evaluation will be based on the quality of the student journal, term summary and reflection, resume'and attendance each term at the mandatory seminar..

 Instructional Goals: To have an understanding of the operation of the assigned fire department and "fit into" that operations.

-1.1 Students become familiar with the fire departments policies and operating procedures.
+Students will become familiar with the fire departments policies and operating procedures.

-1.5 Students should become involved in routine duties and activities performed by fire service personnel.
+Students will become involved in routine duties and activities performed by fire service personnel.